buketb/Imp_Resources/README.md

 More generally, it could be used to explain any kind of relation which are similar to the interaction of a prey and predator.

+Brander and Taylor (1998) presents a general equilibrium model to explain the dynamics of renewable resources and population.
+The model is related the Lotka-Volterra predator-prey model.
+They models a feast and famine patern of cyclical adjustment in population and resource stock in Easter Island.
+Brander and Taylor (1998) sets plausible parameter values for Easter Island and other civilizations.